 It’s really good to see the Government responding to lobbying asking for financial support to help the start-up/fast growth/innovative part of the market.
 However, it’s likely that many dynamic, fast-growth businesses just won’t be able to take up this initiative, because they simply won’t qualify or they won’t be able to get the funding required from private investors.

 As more than 50% of CBILS applications are typically declined, the funding still appears not to be reaching a number of companies in financial need.
 It seems unlikely that the Future Fund will bridge much of this gap.

-We’re yet to see if the £250 million pot is increased, as this is a modest amount aimed at a small proportion of the business community.
-I’d have liked to have seen more money committed to a wider range of businesses with a less complex mechanism to ensure we continue to support, and kick start the recovery of this rapidly growing part of the market.
+We’re yet to see if the £250 million pot has increased, as this is a modest amount aimed at a small proportion of the business community.
+I’d have liked to have seen more money committed to a wider range of businesses, with a less complex mechanism to ensure we continue to support, and kick start the recovery of this rapidly growing part of the market.

 Need help with financing?